 Aketna continued to tout her daughters as the miracle that would see the Vipers through even if she were to fall in the coming gang war (which was all a ploy as she had no intention of getting that close to the fighting), but had lost all of her keen acumen that had served her so well in the first gang war in her desperation to hang on to power.
 Miduza, on the other hand, was beginning to see too many events coinciding to be mere chance and realized it could only be the Reavers spinning a web to turn the Vipers and Hydras against each other.
 When she tried to convince her mother to go to Tyfen and speak to him personally about this being a play for revenge by the Reavers, Aketna struck her across the face and reminded her daughter that she had no real power or say in how the gang was run and she and her sisters were merely pawns for her to use as she saw fit.

-Miduza left, angry, but unsurprized by her mother’s actions.
-Unknown to her or Aketna, one of the Eschers that the Reavers had turned overheard this conversation as well as Miduza telling her sisters that had been waiting outside that they would go to Tyfen themselves and talk to him in an attempt to end this war before it started.
+Miduza left, angry, but was unsurprised by her mother’s rash and illogical actions.
+Unknown to her or Aketna, one of the Eschers that the Reavers had turned to their side overheard this conversation as well as Miduza telling her sisters that they would go to Tyfen themselves and talk to him in an attempt to end this war before it started.
 This information was relayed to the Reavers moments later by the spy and set in motion a chain of events that would shape the fate of all three gangs.

 Not quite done, but I'm posting this up now because I had a bit of a scare with MS Word last night when I thought I had lost the entire thing because I was getting errors when trying to open the document about it not uploading to the cloud properly or some such nonsense when I didn't even know that sort of backup was happening.